capnchuck/CS3370/README.md

 # portsetter

+__portsetter__
+The portsetter program allows the user to specify a port that they would like to listen on.
+To run the portsetter program, navigate to the portsetter directory and call the program with ./portsetter.cpp.o (if you have set the setport alias (see next section) you can call the program with setport).
+To view usage information, either just call the program or pass -h or --help as parameters.

 __Set portsetter Alias__

 To enable the portsetter program to be called with the command "setport" follow these steps: